 As many other children of the time, Brother and his playmates played Cowboys and Indians.
 However, there was one major difference.
 The Indians always won.
 Komote insisted.

 Occasionally, he got into fights with his playmates.
 If he was losing, however, he would pick up a rock and throw it, usually with deadly aim.
 He always got in trouble for this and tried to restrain himself, but, like most of his family, he was quick tempered and defended himself when cornered.

 He also quickly picked up his father's penchant for defending "the underdog", especially in unprovoked physical confrontations.
 It was Pop's habit to follow Brother at a discreet distance to see what he did.
 One day, when Brother was about five, some older Heathies were picking on a smaller boy.
 Pop followed as Brother chased them back down the stairs to Heath Avenue, where the Heathies continued the fight with Brother.
 Brother was holding his own for a while but when he picked up a rock, Pop pushed Brother aside, and knocked out the Heathies with a single punch each.
-Then, Pop and Brother climbed the stairs back up to Kingsbridge Terrace.
+Then, Pop and Brother climbed the many flights of stairs back up to Kingsbridge Terrace.

 Brother was sent to learn Aikaido with a Korean woman.
 She had lived in Korea during the Japanese occupation and could speak Japanese.
 She taught in Japanese.
 The family wanted him to learn the martial arts so he would not kill anyone.
 One of the requirements for being a candidate for "peace" Sagamore is that a person has not killed anyone.
 The principal of Aikaido is to be like grass.
 When grass is stepped on, it bounces back.
 Sometimes, it merely bends to one side or another.
 The grass is never permanently hurt.